StoneOrbits/VortexEngine/docs/index.md

 ## Getting Started

-Are you a new or existing Vortex Device owner looking to get started?
+Are you a new Vortex Device owner looking to get started?

 Follow the [Getting Started Guide](getting_started.html)